ppy/osu-wiki/wiki/History_of_osu!/2022/en.md

 This month, [Ardolf](https://osu.ppy.sh/beatmaps/artists/263), [Allegaeon](https://osu.ppy.sh/beatmaps/artists/264), [Tenchio](https://osu.ppy.sh/beatmaps/artists/265), [Neko Hacker](https://osu.ppy.sh/beatmaps/artists/266), [JOYLESS](https://osu.ppy.sh/beatmaps/artists/267), [69 de 74](https://osu.ppy.sh/beatmaps/artists/268), [Origami Angel](https://osu.ppy.sh/beatmaps/artists/269), and [Rameses B](https://osu.ppy.sh/beatmaps/artists/270) joined osu! as Featured Artists.

-In the [A Place To Belong](https://osu.ppy.sh/home/news/2022-04-11-place-to-belong-fanart-contest) fanart contest, artists were prompted to draw osu! mascots going on adventures they had never been to.
-[Dreamxiety](https://osu.ppy.sh/users/13103233) won the contest with 3,713 votes.[^aptb-results]
+In the [A Place To Belong](https://osu.ppy.sh/home/news/2022-04-11-place-to-belong-fanart-contest) fanart contest, artists were prompted to draw osu! mascots going on adventures they had never been to. ::Dreamxiety::{ user-id=13103233 } won the contest with 3,713 votes.[^aptb-results]

 From 20 May to 22 May, users could listen to various speeches in the [osu!
 Talk Event: Overcoming Obstacles](https://osu.ppy.sh/home/news/2022-05-19-osu-talk-event-overcoming-obstacles).
 As the title suggests, the talks were about addressing challenges with mindset in improvement, competition, and the like.
 Many topics in this event were about how to apply ideas from osu! to real life.